Anthony M. ZupcicPartner, New York

 State of New York, 1975; U.S. Court of Appeals for the Federal Circuit; U.S. District Court for the Southern and Eastern Districts of New York; U.S. Patent and Trademark Office

-Fellow of the American Intellectual Property Law Association (AIPLA); Member of the 2013 Fellows Nomination Committee; Chairman of the IP Law Association's Committee of the AIPLA; Member of the AIPLA Special Task Force on Rulemaking under the America Invents Act; Member of the 2011 AIPLA Committee on Nominations; Past Member of the Board of Directors of the AIPLA, Member and Past Chairman of the Professional Programs Committee, the Patent-Relations with U.S. Patent and Trademark Office Committee and Interference Committee (now the USPTO Inter Partes Patent Proceeds Committee) of the AIPLA; Past Chairman of the Committee on Harmonization of Patent Laws of the New York Intellectual Property Law Association; Federal Circuit Bar Association; American Bar Association and Member of IPL and Litigation Sections.
+Fellow of the American Intellectual Property Law Association (AIPLA); Member of the 2013 Fellows Nomination Committee; Appointed Member of the Ethics and Professionalism Committee of the AIPLA, Member of the AIPLA Special Task Force on Rulemaking under the America Invents Act; Member of the 2011 AIPLA Committee on Nominations; Past Member of the Board of Directors of the AIPLA, Past Chairman of the IP Law Associations Committee of the AIPLA, Member and Past Chairman of the Professional Programs Committee, the Patent-Relations with U.S. Patent and Trademark Office Committee and Interference Committee (now the USPTO Inter Partes Patent Proceeds Committee) of the AIPLA; Past Chairman of the Committee on Harmonization of Patent Laws of the New York Intellectual Property Law Association; Federal Circuit Bar Association; American Bar Association and Member of IPL and Litigation Sections.

 - E firstname.lastname@example.org